AvinashMahala/ClusterGenie/Instructions.md

 # ClusterGenie Setup Instructions

 This document outlines the complete sequence of one-time setup steps performed to get ClusterGenie running.
-These steps ensure all prerequisites are installed and configured for the fullstack gRPC application.
+These steps ensure all prerequisites are installed and configured for the fullstack REST API application.

 ## Overview
 ClusterGenie is a fullstack application with:
-- **Backend**: Go gRPC server with protobuf
+- **Backend**: Go REST API server with Gin and Swagger
-- **Frontend**: React/TypeScript with gRPC-Web
+- **Frontend**: React/TypeScript with Axios HTTP client
 - **Infrastructure**: Docker Compose (MySQL, Redis, Kafka)
-- **Communication**: gRPC-Web proxy for browser-backend communication
+- **Communication**: Direct HTTP/JSON between frontend and backend

 ## One-Time Setup Sequence